Common law of business balance

-The common law of business balance, usually expressed as "you get what you pay for", is the principle that one cannot pay a little and get a lot.
-In addition, paying a cheap price will not guarantee the buyer will receive a product of high quality value.
+The common law of business balance, often expressed as "you get what you pay for", is the principle that one cannot pay a little and get a lot.
+That is, paying a cheap price will not guarantee the buyer will receive a product of high quality value.
 In other words, a low price of a good may indicate that the producer compromised quality.